Wasserstein Distributionally Robust Estimation in High Dimensions: Performance Analysis and Optimal Hyperparameter Tuning: Wasserstein Distributionally Robust Estimation

-The results presented in Section~\ref{sec:distr:rob:p=2} will be used in Section~\ref{subsec:W2} to analyze the M-estimation error in high-dimensions.
+The results presented in Section~\ref{sec:distr:rob:p=2} will be used in Section~\ref{subsec:W2} to analyze the estimation error in high-dimensions.
 As will be shown in the proof of Theorem~\ref{thm:estimationerror:2}, one of the main challenges in the analysis will be posed by the minimization over $\lambda$ which appears in the dual reformulation \eqref{eq:dro:dual:uni}.
-This challenge will be one of the main reasons for the very long and intricate proof.
+This challenge will be one of the main reasons for the very intricated proof.
 To address this, in Section~\ref{subsec:regW2} we will show that by considering problem

 as an alternative to \eqref{eq:dro}, a much simpler proof, together and a stronger result can be obtained.
-We will refer to problem \eqref{eq:regdro} as \emph{distributionally regularized M-estimation}, and we will denote by $\hat{\theta}_{DRE}$ an optimal solution of \eqref{eq:regdro}.

-Therefore, in the following we will mirror the results obtained in Section~\ref{sec:distr:rob:p=2}, i.e., the minimax reformulation, the concavity in $u$, and the growth rate of $u_\star$, for problem \eqref{eq:regdro}.
-We start by proposing a strong dual reformulation of problem \eqref{eq:regdro}.
+We will refer to problem \eqref{eq:regdro} as distributionally \emph{regularized} estimation, and we will denote its optimal solution by $\hat{\theta}_{\mathrm{DReg}}$.
+In what follows, we will mirror the results obtained in Section~\ref{sec:distr:rob:p=2}, i.e., the minimax reformulation, the concavity in $u$, and the growth rate of $u_\star$, for problem \eqref{eq:regdro}.
+We start by presenting a strong dual reformulation of problem \eqref{eq:regdro}.